-Legislative Alert: Colorado Privacy Act Passes State Senate, Awaits Approval By Governor
+Legislative Alert: Colorado Privacy Act Passes State Senate, Signed Into Law By Governor

-On June 8, 2021, the Colorado Senate passed the Colorado Privacy Act (CPA) which, upon approval by Colorado’s governor, will go into effect on July 1, 2023.
+On June 8, 2021, the Colorado Senate passed the Colorado Privacy Act (CPA).
+It was then signed into law by Colorado Governor Jared Polis on July 7, 2021, and will go into effect on July 1, 2023.
 The CPA follows in the tradition of the California Consumer Privacy Act (CCPA) and Virginia’s Consumer Data Protection Act (CDPA) by creating consumer rights and imposing requirements on businesses to guarantee greater protections over consumers’ personal data.

 The CPA applies to entities that conduct business or intentionally target products or services to Colorado residents, and that either: control or process personal data of more than 100,000 consumers per calendar year directly or through processors; or derive revenue from the sale of personal data and control or process the personal data of at least 25,000 consumers.
 The CPA contains notable exclusions for financial institutions subject to the federal Gramm-Leach-Bliley Act and for some types of health and patient information maintained by HIPAA covered entities.